New Zealand PM Jacinda Andern vows to pass new anti-terror planning law | DW | 04.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The 32-year-old man, who was under constant police observation, walked into the Countdown Supermarket in LynnMall, Auckland, at 2:30 p.m. on Friday.
+The 32-year-old man, who police said was under constant observation, walked into the Countdown Supermarket in LynnMall, Auckland, at 2:30 p.m. on Friday.

 "Inside the store, we believe this man took a knife from one of the supermarket shelves and attacked shoppers," the New Zealand police said in a statement.